5 Powerful Steps for Healing Emotional Triggers

 As I walked from the house to the garage that Friday afternoon before the glasses got broken, my body sent me distress signals.
 My mind was racing, my breathing was quick, and my footsteps pounded harder than they needed to on the floor beneath my feet.

-These signs gave me the opportunity to pause.
+These signs allowed me to pause.
 Had I heeded their warning, I could have prevented what happened next, but I kept going in that state of stress.

 Now I know to treat those physical and emotional signals like I treat hunger or pain.